-- 480 distributions are for grid cells that contain IPR data within drainage basin 4.
+for grid cells that contain IPR data within drainage basin 4.
 It is clear that the standard deviation of the difference distribution is related to how strict the coverage threshold is, with the strictest coverage threshold having the smallest standard deviation value (refer to plots for values).
 Subsequently, we suggest that the coverage of the algorithm is a trade-off with uncertainty.
-The systematic bias for the strictest coverage threshold, $(\alpha, \beta) = (0.80, 0.90)$, is thought to arise due - to sampling an insufficiently small region of the ice sheet.
+The systematic bias for the strictest coverage threshold, $(\alpha, \beta) = (0.80, 0.90)$, is thought to arise due to sampling an insufficiently small region of the ice sheet.
 The standard deviation values in Fig. 12 for drainage basin 4 are similar in the other drainage basins where there is solution convergence.
-For example, for $(\alpha, \beta) = (0.60, 0.80)$, $\sigma \sim 1.5$ dB km-1 for the attenuation rate difference distribution.
+For example, for $(\alpha, \beta) = (0.60, 0.80)$, $\sigma \sim 1.5 \,\mathrm{dB \, km^{-1}}$ for the attenuation rate difference distribution.

-A similar relationship between the choice of (α, β) threshold parameters and solution accuracy arises for independently analysed field campaign data and a full data table is supplied in the sup-
+A similar relationship between the choice of (α, β) threshold parameters and solution accuracy arises for independently analysed field campaign data, and a full data table is supplied in the Supplement.
+The attenuation solution difference distributions are close to being normally distributed about zero, with small systematic biases (~0.1-0.7 dB km-1) for the attenuation rate.
+For the same choice of (α , β) threshold parameters, the attenuation rate solution standard deviations are of similar order to the equivalent temperature field difference distributions.
+For example, for (α , β) = (0.60, 0.80), σ is in the range 0.98-1.71 dB km-1 for the different field season pairs.

-- 490 plementary material.
-The attenuation solution difference distributions are close to being normally distributed about zero, with small systematic biases ($\sim 0.1-0.7 \text{ dB km}^{-1}$) for the attenuation rate.
-For the same choice of (α, β) threshold parameters, the attenuation rate solution standard deviations are of similar order to the equivalent temperature field difference distributions.
-For example, for (α, β) = (0.60, 0.80), σ is in the range 0.98-1.71 dB km-1 for the different field season pairs. - Since for both uncertainty metrics, the solution differences are a function of (α, β) , we suggest that the coverage region can be 'tuned' to a desired accuracy.
-For the problem of basal melt discrimination, where the reflection coefficient difference between water and frozen bedrock is ~ 10-15 dB (Bogorodsky et al., 1983b), we suggest that standard deviation values for the attenuation loss of ~ 5 dB approaches the required accuracy.
-If this is rescaled by the ice thickness for a typical sample - 500 region (ice thickness ~ 1500-2000 m) this results in a desired attenuation rate accuracy ~ 1-1.5 dB km-1.
-For both uncertainty metrics this corresponds to approximately $(\alpha, \beta) = (0.6, 0.8)$.
-This interpretation of uncertainty is consistent with the ~ 20 dB decibel range for the basal reflection coefficients in Fig. 11.
+Since for both uncertainty metrics, the solution differences are a function of (α, β) , we suggest that the coverage region can be "tuned" to a desired accuracy.
+For the problem of basal melt discrimination, where the reflection coefficient difference between water and frozen bedrock is ~ 10-15 dB (Bogorodsky et al., 1983b), we suggest that standard deviation values for the attenuation loss of ~ 5 dB approach the required accuracy.
+If this is rescaled by the ice thickness for

+Figure 12.
+Relationship between algorithm coverage and uncertainty as measured by attenuation solution difference distributions. (a) Attenuation rate, $\langle B(T{\text{GISM}}) \rangle - \langle B(T{\text{SIC}}) \rangle$. (b) Attenuation loss, $[L(T{\text{GISM}})] - [L(T{\text{SIC}})]$. (c) Algorithm coverage.
+Green is a subset of red and red is a subset of blue.
+The region is the same as Fig. 10.

+a typical sample region (ice thickness ~ 1500-2000 m), it results in a desired attenuation rate accuracy ~ 1-1.5 dB km-1.
+For both uncertainty metrics this corresponds to approximately (α , β) = (0.6, 0.8).
+This interpretation of uncertainty is consistent with the ~ 20 dB range for the basal reflection coefficients in Fig. 11.
 Throughout the algorithm development, we continually considered both uncertainty metrics.
-Of particular note, if the Arrhenius model is used to constrain the target window
+Of particular note, if the Arrhenius model is used to constrain the target window dimensions (Sect.

-505 dimensions (Sect.
 2.5), but not to make a power correction within each target window (Sect.
 2.6), there are more pronounced systematic biases present for both uncertainty metrics.